Todo-Enterprise/todoent.webapp/README.md

 # Installation

-Install node js and npm on your computer first (using browser on Windows or package manager on mac)
+Install **node js** and **npm** on your computer first (using browser on Windows or package manager on mac/unix)

-## Install express

-In the root of the project folder run in terminal: "npm install express --save"

-## Install ejs
+## Install dependencies

-In the root of the project folder run in terminal: "npm install ejs"
+Open your terminal and run command in the root project folder: "npm i"

 # Running server